State Court of Appeals rules Seattle’s wealth tax is unconstitutional, but gives cities new leeway

 On Monday, the Court of Appeals weighed in, reaching a different conclusion than the lower-court judge.
 Though Seattle’s measure does violate the ban on cities taxing net income, the ban itself is unconstitutional because the Legislature breached a somewhat technical rule in 1984, the Court of Appeals determined.

 The Legislature included the ban in a law that also covered multiple other subjects, breaking a constitutional rule that says “no bill shall embrace more than one subject,” according to the Court of Appeals.
-Besides municipal taxing authority, the law also deal with independent school districts and with collective bargaining rights for police officers.
+Besides municipal taxing authority, the law also dealt with independent school districts and with collective bargaining rights for police officers.

 “No statutory prohibition limits Seattle’s authority to levy a property tax on income,” Judge James Verellen wrote for the Court of Appeals.